-Each day, from 20 to 30 patients are seen at wound care clinics at the hospital.
-In each case, a physician assesses the wound, prepares a diagnostic evaluation, and works with a case manager to create a comprehensive treatment plan.
-Once a month, the doctors meet to discuss particularly difficult cases and collaborate on action plans.
+At the wound care clinic at Community Hospital, a physician assesses the wound, prepares a diagnostic evaluation, and works with a nurse case manager to create a comprehensive treatment plan.
 Most plans involve a series of visits in which the wound is cleaned to avoid infection, dead tissue is removed or debrided, and the wound is dressed.
 But many other measures can be and are taken to ensure that underlying causes are determined and addressed and healing is promoted.

 Sometimes, what seems like the simplest wound, if left to heal on its own, becomes a complex wound because of underlying problems.
 Community Hospital's interdisciplinary team get to the root of it and resolve the problems so the wound can heal.

 Learn more about Hyperbaric Medicine at Community Hospital.